 Who is LaDawn Jacob?
 She is the wonderful woman in the video presentation above.
 She is the mother of 11 and grandmother to 60 and counting.
 She was the National Young Mother of the Year in 1982.
-I like to call her the Mormon version of Michelle Duggar, 20 years earlier.
+I like to call her The Church of Jesus Christ of Latter-day Saints’ version of Michelle Duggar, 20 years earlier.
 She had her 11 children as close as Michelle had, basically every year (no twins like Michelle though).
 She also gave all of her children stringed instruments and had them learn to play from an early age.
 The Jacob family, like the Duggars, built their home by themselves, debt-free!
 Wow!
 She is just as sweet and wonderful as Michelle as well.
 Watch her video above and get inspired!
 With her husband, she has served LDS missions to the Philippines and the Ukraine.

 Here is an updated video below of her with her grandchildren, showing their love of poetry memorization that they have caught from Grandma LaDawn.
 It’s the sweetest thing ever!
+The little boy in it, oh my, he’s so cute!
 LaDawn’s idea of heaven is family combined with music and I have to agree.

 She has generously agreed to share her books free of charge on the Internet.
 So I am posting them here.

 The first one, Homemade Joy from the House of Jacob by Cheryl Carson, tells LaDawn’s mothering story up until the time she won the National Mother of the Year Award in 1982.
 If you have wondered about how to feel purpose as a mother, how to feel welcoming about having more babies, and how to get children to do chores, practice music, memorize poetry, be smart and kind, please read this book!
 You can get it here from my Google drive.
 It’s a large file, over 5 MB.
 It sells used for over $65 on Amazon, so get it here for free!